heyad/AI-Journey/README.md

 > 🎯 Goal: Build strong fundamentals, real projects, and a public AI
 > portfolio.

+> 📌 **Note**
+>
+> This repository is a work in progress and will be **continuously updated** with improvements, new content, and refinements over time.
+> Please check back regularly for the latest updates.

 ------------------------------------------------------------------------

 ## 🧭 How to Use This Repository